-This is a collaboration with my Dan to design a CoreXY printer from scratch.
+This is a collaboration with my friend Dan Atkinson to design a CoreXY printer from scratch.
 We’re both into 3d printing but neither of us is a mechanical engineer so this is a pretty interesting learning experience!

 With Rule Breaker 1 we’re just aiming for something which can print - If it can produce a quality benchy I will be very happy!
 Hopefully once we have built that and learnt all the things we did wrong we will move on to design another printer with a similar design but much much larger.

 Rock is an interpreter for the Nock (the lowest level part of Urbit) written in Rust.
 Implementing a Nock interpreter has become my goto project for learning a new language: it’s relatively simple to implement the most basic Nock operators, a little complex to implement the complex Nock operators and there’s essentially limitless optimisation opportunity.

 At the start of the year I got myself a Prusa i3 MK2 and started a year long obsession with 3D printing!
 As mentioned above I’m working to design my own printer from scratch which has also got me interested in learning about embedded programming (I purchased an STM32F303K8 microcontroller to experiment with over the Christmas holiday).

 I also have ambitions to build a hangprinter once the weather warms up a little and I can take over the entire garage to build a printer.

 Back in July Oculus put on a sale for the headset and touch controllers for just £399!
 After I got a VR headset I managed to talk a lot of my friends into getting headsets to and it’s caused a pretty big change - we’re all big gamers and we’ve played a big range of fantastic games.
 But we’ve also spent a lot of time just hanging out in VR, building shared spaces or just chatting in a nice environment.